nik-humphries/dockubr/README.md

 # Dockubu

+## ALL OF THIS NEEDS UPDATING IGNORE MOST OF IT

 ## Summary

 Takes a vector of package names.
 Returns the code to install dependencies for Docker / Ubuntu 18.04